CharlesCarley/HackComputer/README.md

 # Hack Computer

 This repository is my implementation of the Hack computer in C++ from the [Nand2Tetris course](https://www.coursera.org/learn/build-a-computer).
 It is a bit over the top and does not strictly adhere to the course.
-I chose to opt out of the certificate of completion instead I chose to support the authors by buying the e-book.
-I also wanted something self-contained at the end, hence being over the top.
+I chose to opt out of the certificate of completion instead chose to support the authors by buying the e-book.
+I wanted something self-contained at the end.
+In order to do that, the supplied tools in the course material had to be written from scratch (to some extent; hence being over the top).

 ## Project Structure

 The following outline details the overall structure.

 It is split into multiple namespace projects under the primary Hack namespace.